Sep 18, 2019

 Influencers are bombarded with emails from brand and agency contacts across multiple marketing channels and receive an endless stream of gifted product that often arrives at their doorstep unannounced.
 So how do you get influencers to read and respond to your emails and, better yet, say “yes” to working with you?
 The key is to understand why they’re saying “no”.

-For influencers with an overwhelmed inbox, your relationship can quickly be over before it begins if your email has a generic subject line, you get the influencer’s name wrong, etc. Jessica Woodbury, blogger at Don’t Mind the Mess, paints a bleak picture.
+For influencers with an overwhelmed inbox, your relationship can quickly be over before it begins if your email has a generic subject line, you get the influencer’s name wrong, etc. Former blogger Jessica Woodbury paints a bleak picture.
 “Imagine a world where your spam folder was your inbox and that less than 5% of the email you get is from people you know.
 The rest of it is from people you have never heard of, brands you have never worked with, and focus on things you have never written about.”

 How to fix it: Nicolette McKinlay, Sponsorship Manager at How Does She, describes the emails she responds to as “straightforward and upfront, concise but still personable.”
 Once you have all the elements of an effective influencer outreach email down, you can create a basic email template that can be personalized: